dmitru/Springs/README.md

 Input
 =====
-The input data is the description of the physical system - bodies in a plane joined with springs.
+The input data is the description of a physical system - bodies in a plane joined with springs.

 Output & Visualization
 ======================